wgrootonk-gfm/slate/source/includes/_enums.md

 `PENDING`| Fund is pending claim completion and is not discoverable
 `INACTIVE`| Fund is not discoverable

-## User Status
+## User State
-The User sub resource, similar to it's parent Fund, has a `status` field.
+The User sub resource, similar to it's parent Fund, has a `state` field.

 Value|Description
 ---|---|